-Most house plans include everything you need to build your home; however, additional items may be needed to obtain home building permits.
-Along with your house plans, you will need a house site plan which shows the location of your house on the property, the property line, and the setbacks.
-Other items may or may not include a septic tank system design if your lot is not serviced by the city or county sewer system.
+Are you wondering how to get a residential building permit to build your home?
+Most house plans include everything you need to build your home.
+However, additional items may be needed to obtain home building permits.
+Along with your house plans, you will need a house site plan.
+This shows the location of your house on the property.
+It also shows the property line and setbacks.
+Other items might include a septic tank system design.
+When your lot is not serviced by the county sewer system, you will need this.

-Our house plans are not stamped.
-If your building permit department requires one, you will have to hire a local professional to review and stamp your house plans.
+Our stock house plans are not stamped.
+You can always double check to see if your state require architect stamped house plans if you are not sure.
+It is not required in the state of Georgia along with many other states.
+However, you will have to hire a local professional to stamp your house plans if your building department requires this.
 Your building department will only accept a stamp from an engineer or architect licensed in the state where you plan to build your house plans.